NaixGames/SteamDataProject/README.md

 - Get a better genre classification.
 Steam one is barebones at best.

 - Include other fields for my analysis.
 Does the number of screenshots and movies affect the sales?
 I would say they do, but companies that can include more screenshots and trailers tend to have a bigger marketing team, hence more budget for marketing, and I feel afraid to let that into the analysis without looking at possible correlations with other factors.

-# TO-DO

-- Do linear regression for a first model

-- Investigate how the linear regression model can be improved

-- Check if we can do some neural networks to improve the estimation

-- Test if having the "indie" label cause any statistical significance.

-- Test if having Mac support cause any statistical significance lmao.

-- Write my own data scrapper.